integeruser/jgltut/README.md

 3. Download `joml-1.8.3.jar` from the link above, then add it to the classpath as in the previous step.

 Finally, run the `main` method of the first tutorial `integeruser.jgltut.tut01.Tut1.java` and check the output in the console window.
 If your graphics card does not meet the minimum requirements (checked using the LWJGL helper `GL.getCapabilities().OpenGL33`), the message `You must have at least OpenGL 3.3 to run this tutorial.` will appear; otherwise, if no other errors show up, you can start playing with the other tutorials by running the `main` method of `integeruser.jgltut.TutorialChooser.java`.
 To quit any tutorial simply press `ESC`.

+**Note for OS X users**: to run SWT applications on OS X it is *necessary* to use the JVM option `XstartOnFirstThread`.
+Because of this, `TutorialChooser.java` can not work correctly on OS X.

 ## Notes